AIEA Leadership Academy for New Senior International Officers

-The Association of International Education Administrators is pleased to offer the AIEA Academy for new senior international officers.
-The Academy, co-hosted with the Duke University Center for International Studies, is a training program is designed for administrators in the first five years of their current appointment.
+The Association of International Education Administrators is pleased to offer the AIEA Leadership Academy for new senior international officers.
+The Academy, co-hosted with the Duke University Center for International and Global Studies, is a training program is designed for administrators in the first five years of their current appointment.

 "This was a personally transformative event for me.
 It was also professionally transformative.
 It has re-energized me and will be a benchmark in my career going forward."

 "The academy was very worth-while from my perspective.
 The number of participants, diversity of participants, and topics discussed at the academy will be valuable to me moving forward in my role as SIO.
 Most importantly, the networking that took place was outstanding."

 The program will accept up to 17 Senior International Officers (SIOs) at higher education institutions with less than 5 years in their current position.
 Each participant will be asked to identify a specific challenge or topic of particular interest to them as SIOs, and to write a brief 1-page essay (max 300 words) about this as part of the application process.
 Upon successful completion of the Academy, participants will receive a certificate of completion issued jointly by AIEA and Duke University.
 The application is now available.

 The participants will be housed together in the Kings Daughter’s Inn, a small five-star boutique hotel on edge of Duke University’s East Campus.
 There will be four faculty members for the Institute, all current or former SIOs, who will be present for all sessions.
 There will also be at least two additional speakers.